Neo-Panther/nocode-testing/README.md

 # nocode-testing

-This is a Integration Test Framework which allows developers/users to run their integration test based on json config files.
+This is an Integration Testing Framework which allows developers/users to run their integration test for their AWS cloud infrastructure based on json config files.

 ## To Deploy
 Open the Framework folder in terminal